 1. Soapbar, chrome, with gold infill, rivet-fixed.

 2. Chrome, in white bezel with gold infill.
 Bezel screwfixed.
 Pickup is surface-mounted.
-The numbers 6811 or 6812 are stamped on the underside of some examples.
+The numbers 6811, 6812 or 6813 (the rarest) are stamped on the underside of some examples.

 3. Chrome, integral bezel with risers, gold infill.

 4. Chrome, with integral bezel with white infill, in Regal R-273 twin-pickup archtop.
 Bezel woodscrew-fixed.

 1. Two-scroll ‘Maximum’ pickup with adjustable pole-pieces in Harmony ‘Roy Smeck’ guitar.